 The purpose of this Alternatives Analysis study is to build on the recommendations of the I-11 and IWCS by developing and evaluating specific corridor alternatives linking Las Vegas with I-80, and documenting issues, constraints, and opportunities in a Planning and Environmental Linkages (PEL) document.
 The goal is to identify recommended corridor(s) to advance into future National Environmental Policy Act (NEPA) studies.
 See the Project Documents page for additional information.

 Construction of the roughly 450-mile long future I-11 could be phased over future decades as environmental impact reviews are completed and funding is prioritized.
 I-11 is currently being analyzed as a limited access four-lane divided highway designed to accommodate future traffic projections.

-If you were unable to attend the first round of public information meetings, you may submit questions about the study by contacting NDOT Project Manager Kevin Verre at 775-888-7712 or KVerre@dot.nv.gov.
+To provide comments or submit questions about the study, contact NDOT Project Manager Kevin Verre at 775-888-7712 or KVerre@dot.nv.gov.